 The dragon shrimp, also known as gorgonian sandaled shrimp, is found in branches of gorgonians or whip corals.
 They grow up to 3 cm.
 But you need to look closely as their coloration usually matches their host’s color- from green, yellow, brown, or red.
 The dragonesque form also mimics the corals pointy tentacles making it harder to spot them.

 Hairy Shrimp (Phycocaris simulans)

-The hairy shrimp is one of the the most challenging crustaceans to find as they are tiny and look like a piece of algae.
+The hairy shrimp is one of the most challenging crustaceans to find as they are tiny and look like a piece of algae.
 They grow up to 5mm only.
 They are sometimes white, brown, red, yellow or green.
-Their coloration and “hairy” look makes it easier for them to blend in between rocks and rubbles.
+Their coloration and “hairy” look make it easier for them to blend in between rocks and rubbles.